Bridgerland Technical College

 Disbursement for Books and Supplies

-Pell Grant recipients are given the option to “pay as you go” or, arrange a Payment Plan which allows students to defer payment for tuition and fees at Registration; and other educationally related charges, such as required books and supplies at the Bridgerland Technical College Bookstore, in which the student has voluntarily authorized charges and payments to be processed by Bridgerland Technical College.
-The Payment Plan allows students to charge tuition, fees and other educationally related charges to the student’s accounts receivable subsidiary account.
+Pell Grant recipients are given the option to “pay as you go” or, arrange a payment plan.
+The payment plan allows students to charge to the student's accounts receivable subsidiary account, and defer payment for tuition and fees at registration and other educationally related charges at the BTECH Bookstore, in which the student has voluntarily authorized charges and payments to be processed by the college.

 Voter Registration Forms

-Bridgerland Technical College is committed to encouraging students to vote and assisting them with the opportunity to vote.
+The college is committed to encouraging students to vote and assisting them with the opportunity to vote.
 Download a State of Utah Voter Registration Form here http://elections.utah.gov/Media/Default/Forms/Utah%20Voter%20Registration%20Form.pdf.

 Constitution Day